matikepa/matsonkepson.github.io/content/blog/post009-how-to-train-new-junior-employees-efficiently/index.md

 Create an environment where trainees feel comfortable asking questions to clarify their understanding.
 Keep in mind that you may need to answer the same topics multiple times.
 Be patient, as this task can be challenging, and you are working with human beings.
-Always strive to be respectful and supportive, never let tem feel stupid.
-Consider how to guide trainees toward better answers or provide minimal hints that will help them memorize the information or discover it on their own.
+Always strive to be respectful and supportive, never let them feel stupid.
+Think about ways to steer trainees towards improved answers or offer subtle hints that will assist them in memorizing the information or uncovering it on their own.

 ### Step 3